CodingBee77/Data_Science_Projects/README.md

 Use different classifiers and their ensembles to recognize poisonous and edible mushrooms by their attributes.
-Use different accuracy metrics and classification report to assess classifier accuracy.
+Use different accuracy metrics and classification reports to assess classifier accuracy.
 Examine feature importance for different algorithms.